PeterEst/slug-mongoose/README.md

 ## Compatibility

-**slug-mongoose** supports CommonJS environments for now and latest mongoose versions, making it easy to integrate with your projects.
+**slug-mongoose** supports both CommonJS and ES Modules environments and latest mongoose versions, making it easy to integrate with your projects.

 ## License